raystorm/wcc-component-archetype/readme.md

 </dependency>
 ```

-Which means it also assumes the `ucm-maven-plugin` dependencies are available at the same maven coordinates.
+Which means it also assumes the [ucm-maven-plugin](https://github.com/raystorm/ucm-maven-plugin) dependencies (as seen below) are available at the same Maven coordinates.

 ```xml
 <dependency>